-Step 33: You need to select the Debian desktop you want to use in Software Selection.
-In this step, you can continue by selecting your most preferred desktop environment.
+Step 36: In Software Selection you need to select the Debian desktop environment you want to use.
+In this step, you can continue by choosing your most preferred desktop environment.

 - KDE Plasma

-Step 34: Finally, install GRUB Boot Loader on /dev/sda and complete the installation process.
+Step 37: Finally, install the GRUB Boot Loader and complete the installation process.